Duty of care for suicide and self-harm

-MensLine Australia regularly receives calls from callers who present with suicidal ideation or as a suicide in progress.
-In response to these callers, MensLine Australia counsellors will carry out a thorough risk assessment to:
+MensLine Australia regularly receives calls from people who present with suicidal ideation or as a suicide in progress.
+In response to these callers, MensLine Australia counsellors have a duty of care to carry out a thorough risk assessment to:

 If violence and or abuse of children is identified in a call, MensLine Australia will work with authorities Australia wide, guided by the principles of The Victorian Children, Youth and Families Act 2005, to ensure their ongoing safety.